applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+When you buy train tickets, do you prefer to buy them on the internet or at the station?

+- When I buy train tickets,.
+I prefer to buy them online. then, I can save my time, effort. and I can buy train tickets anytime and anywhere that I want. also,
+- Usually, you can easily access the train station anywhere in the city.

 And where was the last place you went using a navigation device?

 - The last place I went using a navigation device was the seoul subway station. at that time I needed to find a restaurant to meet my friends.